A Boat Load of Home Folk: Analysis

 The style of the novel is visually descriptive, with bursts of tropical-coloured scenery and a visceral sense of the impactful heat and humidity.
-The tone is gossipy - perhaps overly so in the later chapters of the book - offering a window into the intimate and grimy perspectives of these characters, the details of which would have been highly confronting at the time of the novel's publication.
+The tone is gossipy, offering a window into the intimate and grimy perspectives of these characters, the details of which would have been highly confronting at the time of the novel's publication.

 Particularly, issues of corruption and "unholiness" within the ranks of the Catholic Church, and sexual exploitation of children or teenagers by priests - portrayed in the 1960s as occurring due to repressed sexuality or latent homosexuality - were favoured topics of Astley's.
 A discerning contemporary reader in the 2020s may find this unsatisfactory, not only because the character Father Lake can effectively walk away without recrimination, but because young John Terope is himself given a tarring with a black brush at the climax of the novel.
 This is Astley's way of showing that no-one is perfect, but perhaps unnecessarily implies that John might be able to be viewed as partly to blame for Lake's indiscretion, thereby allowing a further avenue by which Lake can be let off the hook.
 Similarly, a list of marital indiscretions by Kathleen, revealed at the end of the book, disrupts her prior characterisation within her marriage to Gerald.

 The novel also touches on issues of colonisation, and the impacts this had on indigenous populations, in this case in Pacific Island communities.